 Isn’t it Important to Keep Track of Points?

 I keep track of points on the Blood & Plunder force builder as I’m selecting things to let me know how many points I have left.
 I will often put everything I want onto a list even if it’s over on points.
 Then I can slowly trim it down later.
 The points you and your opponent decided on are the finish line, and it’s better to focus on what you want to play, and then make them work in the list.

 If you are playing a sea game the next step should be to select a ship.
 As with factions, this is usually dictated by what ships you own, though it doesn’t hurt to look at the rigging variations.
 Most ship upgrades are not worth taking, or should be selected every time.
 For example, I always pay for reinforced bulkheads on a bark But I won’t pay for sweeps unless the ship moves 3” and I’m playing Corsarios.

 Adding fortifications, if you are playing a Militia that can add them, should be done before you start adding units as well.
 As with ships, these really depend on what you have ready to play and what you want to use.
 Fortifications automatically make you the defender, and most scenarios favor the defender.

 Go ahead and buy the cannons and swivels you are going to want to crew at this point as well, as it gives you a nice goal.
-Medium cannons are always superior to light cannons unless you are playing a 100 point game (or less), so if you are going to add cannons to a ship or fort do not be tempted to drop them to light cannons to save some points.
+Medium cannons are always superior to light cannons, unless you are playing a 100-point game (or less).
+Which means, if you are going to add cannons to a ship or fort, do not be tempted to drop them to light cannons to save some points.
 Statistically, they are worth the points nearly every time!